 Firstly, there are many types of meditations and there are many ways to get there.
 There is no right and wrong way.
 What feels right for you today or at this moment is what you need… Today!
 Turn your phone and TV off and be present.

 Approaching our activities mindfully with undivided attention… Same thing.

 Musicians get there easily.
 The music flows through them.
 Now let’s be clear, not every person that picks up a guitar is meditating.
 What I am saying is that it is an opportunity.

 From the outside, we all know the difference.
 The musician whose music flows through them… they get lost in it.
 Time disappears.
 They wake up in the middle of the night with words… Lyrics that want to be heard.

 And then we know people who play music… it’s different.

 There are the artists who claim that the painting falls out of their hand.
-The painting that they created may be completely different from what their conscious self went in to paint…meditation.
+The painting that they created may be completely different from what their conscious self-went into the paint.

 Athletes that push themselves to that place where every ounce of focus is watching their breath.
 Like runners… or gymnasts.
-Ultimate focus…these are meditative states.
+Ultimate focus.

 We have Yoga, Tai-Chi, Qigong, any of the martial arts… it all boils down to intention.
 You can do yoga for exercise or you can do it for healing and inner balance.
 The martial arts… we can study so we have the ability to hurt others or…